software-students-spring2025/1-specification-exercise-project1-lalala/README.md

 - The app should display real-time printer availability and status.
 - The app should feature a book search tool to help users locate books independently.
 - The app should offer a digital list of library events and exhibitions to keep users informed.
+- The app should provide a communication platform for library users to connect regarding lost and found, quick questions, and sharing research tips.

 ## Product Vision Statement